 - Be kind

-* Ensured our pupils have a good understanding of how they can influence decision making in school through a democratic process.
+- Ensured our pupils have a good understanding of how they can influence decision making through a democratic process.
 The school council have led votes on changing the lunchtimes, the names of our house teams and the charities we support.
 They are currently working on working to make a positive impact in our local community through working with the police, the town council and other community leaders.

-* Through assemblies we have ensured children in KS2 had a good understanding of elections, the main political parties and their leaders.
-The children took an active interest in the polling station and further explored this event in their classes.
+- Through assemblies we have ensured children have a good understanding of elections, the main political parties and their leaders.

-* Through our RE scheme we have ensured children have a good understanding of the main religions and show respect towards people of different faiths.
+- Through our RE scheme the children have a good understanding of the main religions and show respect towards people of different faiths.
 We have invited people of different faiths to come and speak to the children in assemblies.

 - Our Jigsaw scheme of work has extensive lessons about tackling discrimination and prejudices.